 - Show how to find information on disinfectants and their classification.

-Choosing disinfectants that do the job and are safest to use can be a challenge when products are introduced constantly.
-Attendees will become resources for employers or clients, able to recommend efficacious and efficient products that also reduce or eliminate harmful occupational exposures to staff, patients and families.
+Those wanting to act as a resource for employers or clients, able to recommend efficacious and efficient products that also reduce or eliminate harmful occupational exposures to staff, patients, and families.